 Consistent shopping experience

-Since shopping now happens across various channels, many businesses struggle in providing a consistent shopping experience.
+Since shopping now happens across various channels, many businesses struggle to provide a consistent shopping experience.
 This becomes a problem because employees working at different locations may not hold a deep understanding of your brand.
-Therefore, as a store owner, you should make sure the information and shoppingexperience in different channels are consistent and fit your brand image.
+Therefore, as a store owner, you should make sure the information and shopping experience in different channels are consistent and fit your brand image.

 Have a clear plan about how you can demonstrate the values of your brand in different channels.
 In addition, providing staff training can also be a good solution to ensure that they can provide services that align with your businesses’ values.